-The Company's long-term debt at March 31, 2016 includes \$350 million of borrowings under a Term Loan Credit Agreement that expires January 10, 2017.
-These borrowings are included in long-term debt as the Company has the ability and intent to refinance the term loan on a long-term basis prior to the maturity date.
+The Company's long-term debt at June 30, 2016 includes \$350 million of borrowings under a Term Loan Credit Agreement that expires January 10, 2017 and \$200 million of 6 percent Senior Notes that mature on April 15, 2017.
+These borrowings are included in long-term debt as the Company has the ability and intent to refinance them on a long-term basis prior to the maturity date.